On-demand transport driver responsibilities

 - Reversing the vehicle.

-- In possession of a medical certificate authorizing exemption this must be carried with the driver at all times.
+- In possession of a medical certificate authorising exemption this must be carried with the driver at all times.

-- A taxi driver carrying more than 1 paying passenger after dark.
+- A taxi driver carrying 1 or more paying passengers after dark.

 Seat belts for passengers - overview

-While drivers of taxis and omnibuses cannot be fined or lose demerits if their passengers are not restrained correctly, they should endeavour to ensure that all passengers are appropriately restrained.
+Drivers of taxis and omnibuses should endeavour to ensure that all passengers are appropriately restrained.

 - Must ensure that children aged between 1 and 7 years must be restrained in standard seatbelts that are properly adjusted and securely fastened to the best extent possible given the height and weight of the passengers; and

-- Have a new responsibility for ensuring passengers aged between 1 and 7 are restrained as safely as possible.
+- Have a new responsibility for ensuring passengers aged between 1 and 7 are restrained as safely as possible - previously drivers have been exempt from this responsibility.

-For more information on the regulation updates, vist the Road Safety Commission Safety Topics Children website.
+For more information on the regulation updates, visit the Road Safety Commission Safety Topics Children website.

 - Over 16 years of age wear a seatbelt that is securely and properly fastened.